ozfortress/ozfortress_docs/docs/rules/global.md

 Discrimination on the basis of, but not limited to, race, nationality, religious beliefs, gender, sexual orientation, or age will be regarded as an extreme breach of sportsmanship.

-Breach of the sportsmanship clause will result in exclusion penalties to be determined by the ozfortress administration.
+Breach of the sportsmanship clause will result in exclusion penalties to be determined by ozfortress administration and/or the Behaviour Panel.

 ### 1.12.
 Match Throwing
 Match Throwing is punishable within ozfortress.
 We enforce this clause to ensure integrity in match play for all involved, and this clause directly ties in with our Tier 2 infraction for *Destructive in-game play*.